Chainflow/solana-mission-control/README.md

    Validator Root slot:
       Displays Root slot per validator

+## 2. System Monitoring Metrics

+These metrics are are collected by the node_exporter and displays all the metrics related to

+- CPU
+- Memory
+- Disk
+- Network traffic
+- System processes
+- Systemd
+- Storage
+- Hardware Misc

 ### 3. Summary Dashboard
 This dashboard displays a quick information summary of validator details and system metrics.
 It includes following details.